Food with Soul

 Geraldine's.
 This is Jerry's little sister, next door on Lincoln Avenue.
 Geraldine's offers a serious coffee & tea program paired with house baking and cooking.
 There's a lot of baking talent within, so we're pondering what's next.
 Geraldine's makes the desserts for Jerry's, and collaborates here and there likely soon for the restaurant below.
 It too is a work in progress.

 Fiya.
-Fiya is our collage of neighborhood spots in Israel.
-Our daughter is a dual citizen of there and here, so we get over.
-Fiya revolves around a wood-burning oven turning out fresh pita, among many other things.
-We see the cuisine predominantly through an Israeli lens, but it's lineage is predominantly Arab and Muslim.
-We aspire to honor the heritage of the food, and welcome all cultures to the restaurant, including especially the wonderful diversity that is Andersonville.
+Fiya is our collage of neighborhood spots in Israel, revolving around a wood-burning oven turning out fresh pita and many other dishes.
+Fiya comes to it's cuisine through the lens of the Israeli melting pot, while recognizing that its lineage is profoundly Arab, Palestinian, Kurdish, African, and that of other Levantine cuisines, among still other parts of the world.
+We aspire to honor the heritage of the food and to welcome all to the restaurant, especially the wonderful diversity that is Andersonville.

 Join Our Email List